sodadata/docs/soda/quick-start-migration.md

 * pass: the values in the dataset match or fall within the thresholds you specified
 * fail: the values in the dataset do not match or fall within the thresholds you specified
 * error: the syntax of the check is invalid, or there are runtime or credential errors
 8. Based on the check results from the first scan, address any data quality issues that Soda surfaced so that your data migration project begins with good-quality data.
-Refer to [Runs scans and review results]({% link soda-library/run-a-scan.md %}) for much more detail.
+Refer to [Runs a scan and review results]({% link soda-library/run-a-scan.md %}) for much more detail.
 9. If you wish, open the `checks.yml` that the check suggestions command saved locally for you and add more checks for data quality, then use the following command to run the scan again.
 Refer to [SodaCL reference]({% link soda-cl/metrics-and-checks.md %}) for exhaustive details on all types of checks.
 ```shell
 soda scan -d my_datasource -c configuration.yml checks.yml